Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts: Results

-$y_{\text{max}}$ is the maximal distance at which the lens still produces a distinguishable lensing effect from BAND model to a given confidence level (CL).
-We use $\alpha=2.7$ for $90\%$ CL. $L_{0}$ is the log-likelihood function given by \cite{Katz:2018zrn}
+$y_{\text{max}}$ is the maximal distance at which the lens still produces a distinguishable lensing effect from the BAND model to a given confidence level (CL).
+We use $\alpha=2.7$ for $90\%$ CL.
+Scanning over the parameters of the BAND model $\vec{\mu}_b$, $L_{0}$ is the maximum value of likelihood function given by~\cite{Katz:2018zrn}